cloud36/causalcuriosity/causality_overview.md

 ### Correlation != Causation

-But, why?
+We've all heard the old adage "correlation does not equal causation", but how do erroneous results from this axiom bubble up in real life?

-I'd say there are three layers of why this isn't true:
+I'd say we see this in three layers with increasing opaqueness.

-1) Obvious rejections where two variables are highly correlated but one doesn't cause the other.
+1) Obvious instances where p-hacking results in spruious correlations i.e.  x is correlated with y, but clearly x is not causing y.
+Example:
-2) [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox) This mistake is than much easier to make and set's the stage for why we'd need to the need for extreme care when looking at what seems to be obvious
+2) [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox) This mistake is much easier to make and often the correlation between x -> y can seem causal, however it is not.
+For example, admisssion rates for women ... they were applying to harder colleges.
-3) When we are trying to take action in an environment and want to undertand the impact (causal effect) of that action.
+3) Finally, there is the do(x) calculus, where we attempt to estimate the value of y if we do(x).
+Here we must understand all confounding variables and have a solid theory of how to estimate the causal effect.

 ### Frameworks

-Two major, and complimentory, frameworks for studying causality have emerged over several decades.
+Two major, and complimentory, frameworks for studying causality have emerged over the decades.
 The Rubin Causal Framework and Pearl's causal graph framework.
 In a nutshell, the Rubin method treats causality as a missing data problem i.e. estaimting the counterfactual.

 In my mind, the Pearlian graph methods are more about encoding domain knowledge as a way to verify Y is independent of X given the data.